|

 said Gimli, quietly.

-a hawk-like face.
-"Lord Berodin," he said, bowing slightly,
+"Lord Berodin," he said, bowing slightly, "may

 "I did not know that dwarves had any interest in horse flesh,

-emphasis on the word 'lord'.
+on the word 'lord'.

 "As a rule, no, we do not," said Gimli, "but I